What are Transaction-based Indices?

 Pros of a Transaction-based Index

 There’s no doubt that appraisal-based indices are the most popular form of indices used to evaluate the performance of the real estate industry.
 However, transaction-based indices better express the real estate industry’s performance.
-It refers to real-time prices, as opposed to valuation-based indices, which refer to past prices since valuation is done in the past.
+It refers to real-time prices instead of valuation-based indices, which refer to past prices since valuation is done in the past.

 Again, valuation prices are partially based on the comparison of recently sold properties.
 The challenge occurs in obtaining recent transactions on acquisitions.
 Properties are sold infrequently and silently from the public eye.
 Appraisal-based indices tend to draw criticisms due to lagging transaction prices, which are developed from previous valuations.